fieldtrip/website/tutorial/beamformingextended.md

 There are many types of forward models that, to various degrees, take the individual anatomy into account.
 We will here use a semi-realistic head model developed by Nolte (2003).
 It is based on a correction of the lead field for a spherical volume conductor by a superposition of basis functions, gradients of harmonic functions constructed from spherical harmonics.

 The first step in constructing the forward model is to find the brain surface from the subjects MRI.
-The MRI is available from [the FieldTrip FTP server (subjectK.mri)](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/beamformer_extended/subjectK.mri).
+You can download the MRI [subjectK.mri](https://download.fieldtriptoolbox.org/tutorial/beamformer_extended/subjectK.mri) from our download server.
 Each of the voxels of the anatomical MRI is assigned to a tissue class, this procedure is termed segmentation.
 Note that making the segmentation is quite time consuming.

-For the sake of time efficiency, you can load the already segmented MRI that is available from the [FieldTrip FTP server (segmentedmri.mat)](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/beamformer_extended/segmentedmri.mat)
+For the sake of time efficiency, you can download and use the already segmented MRI [segmentedmri.mat](https://download.fieldtriptoolbox.org/tutorial/beamformer_extended/segmentedmri.mat) from our download server.

     load segmentedmri